microsoft/ivy/examples/sht/reference.md

 We have an emumerated `otype` to represent the operation type, and an uninterpreted ghost type `txid` to represent transactions.
 Because `txid` is a ghost type, values of this type can't occur in extracted code.
-We'll see how ghost types are used shorty.
+We'll see how ghost types are used shortly.
 The functions `type_`, `key_` and `data_` tell us respectively the operation type, key and data value associate with the transaction.